FPB-2-Weeks-Bootcamp/final-project/README.md

 #### Adeyemo Buhari

 # To Download the copy of this project

-Ensure you are using a PC or request for desktop view in chrome

 1. click on the green button label code
 2. Select Download Zip
 3. Extract the file by locating the extract option after right click on the downloaded zip file

+Ensure you are using a PC or request for desktop view in chrome to see the gree code button